rrahn/bam_bench/README.md

 # align_bench
-Benchmark tool to evaluate the alignment algorithms in SeqAn.
+Benchmark tool to evaluate the bam code in SeqAn after replacing p_threads with STL support thread library.